ZenIDTeam/ZenID-android-sample/README.md

     }
   }
   ```
-  Generate your own personal access token and use it as password.
+  Generate your own personal access token and use it as password (YOUR_PERSONAL_ACCESS_TOKEN).
+Github packages requires credentials even for public packages.
+Minimal required scope for personal access token is read:packages
   You can find more information about Github personal access tokens here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens

   Change CameraView library version to (2.7.4): `com.otaliastudios:cameraview:2.7.4`
+  Sync project with gradle files and updated CameraView library will be downloaded.

 #### 1.21.0 -> 1.22.0
 - Copy and paste libraries